 On the evening of July 18, 1969, while most Americans were home watching television reports on the progress of the Apollo 11 lunar landing mission, Kennedy and his cousin Joe Gargan were hosting a cookout and party at a rented cottage on Chappaquiddick Island, an affluent island near Martha’s Vineyard, Massachusetts.
 The party was planned as a reunion for Kopechne and five other women, all veterans of the late Senator Robert F. Kennedy’s 1968 presidential campaign.
 Bobby Kennedy was Ted Kennedy’s older brother, and following Bobby’s assassination in June 1968 Ted took up his family’s political torch.
 In 1969, Ted Kennedy was elected majority whip in the U.S. Senate, and he seemed an early front-runner for the 1972 Democratic presidential nomination.

-Just after 11 p.m., Kennedy left the party with Kopechne, by his account to drive to the ferry slip where they would catch a boat back to their respective lodgings in Edgartown on Martha’s Vineyard.
+Just after 11 p.m., according to Kennedy, he left the party with Kopechne to drive to the ferry slip where they would catch a boat back to their respective lodgings in Edgartown on Martha’s Vineyard.
 While driving down the main roadway, Kennedy took a sharp turn onto the unpaved Dike Road, drove for a short distance, and then missed the ramp to a narrow wooden bridge and drove into Poucha Pond.
 Kennedy, a married man, claimed the Dike Road excursion was a wrong turn.
 However, both he and Kopechne had previously driven down the same road, which led to a secluded ocean beach just beyond the bridge.
 In addition, Kopechne had left both her purse and room key at the party.
+And a police officer later recounted that he saw what appeared to be Kennedy's car speeding toward the bridge around 12:40 a.m., calling into question the senator's stated timeline and declaration that they were heading to the ferry, which stopped operating after midnight.